List of female viceroys in Canada: Territorial commissioners

 In each of the three territories of Canada, a commissioner acts as the formal head of state.
 Unlike the Governor General or a lieutenant governor (who are officially representatives of the Canadian monarch) the commissioners are appointed by and represent the Government of Canada.
 However, while they are not formally viceroys, they perform in their respective territories the same duties as a provincial lieutenant governor.

-A total of thirteen women have served, or are currently serving, as a commissioner; one woman, Helen Maksagak, has served terms as a commissioner in two territories.
+A total of fourteen women have served, or are currently serving, as a commissioner; one woman, Helen Maksagak, has served terms as a commissioner in two territories.